Social and Recreational Activities.

 At Forest Ridge we want to ensure each resident and/or guest has a fulfilling journey during their stay.
 Our trained experts have put an emphasis on creating a diverse range of multi-sensory activities to enjoy.
 Our dynamic array of programs provide opportunities for active and passive participation in a group, one-on-one, individual, and/or family setting.
 By promoting and engaging in the residents’ personal talents, interests, abilities, and needs our goal is to:

 - Stimulate the senses

 - Reduce stress

 - Give support

 - Build relationships

 Call or email us today to learn more, or follow us here for a look at what Forest Ridge is up to next!

-Skip Moore will perform at 2:30 pm on September 12th
+Skip Moore is performing at 2:30 pm on February 13th

 We have so many amazing activities every week here at Forest Ridge.
 Please feel free to stop by the front desk for an activities schedule to get involved!